mglazer/GitPresentation/presentation.markdown

     # git commit -am "Committing most recent changes"
     # git pull origin master
 * At this point there may be conflicts. /git mergetool/ helps here, but you can also fix the problems yourself.
+[See setting up mergetool][mergetool]
 * Once problems are fixed, type:
     # git add file_in_conflict.txt
     # git commit -am "Fixed merge conflicts"